Short-Term Care Insurance: Easier Approval And More Affordable Compared To Long-Term Care Insurance

 No different than applicants for long-term care, short-term insurance applicants tend to be in their 50s and beyond into retirement age.

-- These policies pay in addition to Medicare (remember, Medicare does not cover long-term care).
-A long-term care policy and Medicare cannot be used at the same time.
+- These policies pay in addition to Medicare pays (remember, Medicare does not cover long-term care).
+Long-term care does not.

-- Rates are not gender based as they are with long-term care insurance.
+- Rates are usually not gender based as they are with long-term care insurance.
+That means women could save a lot of money compared to that of a long-term care policy.

-- 0 day deductible/elimination period.
+- 0 day deductible/elimination period available.
 Contrast with long-term care which is typically sold with a 90 day deductible/elimination period.

 - Typically people up to age 90 are eligible.